kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

  - `ISTIO_GATEWAY_NAME` - Istio Gateway name (default value: `compass-istio-gateway`)
  - `ISTIO_GATEWAY_NAMESPACE` - Istio Gateway Namespace (default value: `compass-system`)

-For example, to set a different domain and install Runtime Director on a Kubernetes cluster, run the script in such a way:
+For example, to set a different domain and install Runtime Governor on a Kubernetes cluster, run the script in such a way:

 ```bash
 LOCAL_ENV=false DOMAIN=foo.bar ./deploy.sh